tskit-dev/tutorials/docs/wfforward.md

 Here, we simulate a constant-sized Wright-Fisher population of $N$ _diploid_ individuals with no mutation, no recombination, and no selection.
 We generate nodes and edges as we go and simplify once at the end.

 The mechanics of transmission in this case are simple.
-Each generation simply adds $2N$ more nodes to a `NodeTable` and $2N$ edges to an `EdgeTable` (one for each paretal gamete).
+Each generation simply adds $2N$ more nodes to a `NodeTable` and $2N$ edges to an `EdgeTable` (one for each parental gamete).
 In the absence of recombination, an offspring inherits the interval $[0,1)$ from each of two parental nodes.
 To generate an offspring, we pick two parents, and then one node from each parent, and create edges reflecting the transmission.

 The simulation is shown in the following function: